tytydraco/yessleep/out/I_used_to_a_soldier_something_found_us_in_the_Siberian_woods_Part_Two.md

 We stood back-to-back, ready to fight back.
 Kiril was shaking, Batu was praying, and my heart was ready to jump out of my chest.
 My eyes were tearing up, knowing that the end was near.
 But to my surprise, nothing had happened.
 No attack followed, the silence didn’t break with screeches or growls.

-So, we carefully continue moving in the direction of the light with a slither of hope in our hearts.
+So, we carefully continue moving in the direction of the light with a slither of hope.
 Finally, we entered a small opening lit by moonlight.
 And in the middle of the opening was an old wooden cabin.

 It was… well not even a cabin, more like a shack half buried in the ground and with the roof completely covered by moss.
 I noticed a tiny empty window and a wooden door barely big enough for a man.